CyberRaval/NUWE-Schneider/README.md

  After inspecting response headers, we see that the app is running a `Werkzeug/2.1.2` server with `Python/3.7.0`.
  We suppose we have found a Flask API.
 Calling the `/admin` endpoint returns the following message `Missing Authorization Header`.
 Since the `/admin` route exists, we also suspect this could be a `django` backend.

- By running `gobuster` we fond some interesting endpoints.
+ By running `gobuster` we found the API endpoints.
  ![image](https://user-images.githubusercontent.com/62766970/169664909-129aa774-1b41-45b0-a692-4b540c2a1092.png)

- After some manual trial and error, we found that the `/index.php` route shows a "comment posting" interface.

 ## Stored XSS

-In the websote available at the `index.php` route, there is a comment box:
+After using `dir buster` on Kali Linux, we found the `/index.php` route that shows a "comment posting" input box.

 ![image](https://user-images.githubusercontent.com/62766970/169664619-800fe0e5-66d9-4fcc-b5e3-41bd79431ce3.png)

-We realised that is easy to embed custom HTML, thus javaScript code in the webpage by wrapping it in a `script`tag.
+We realised that is easy to embed custom HTML, thus javaScript code in the webpage by wrapping it in a `<script>` tag.
 We demonstrate it by adding an alert.

 We added